 Obviously, the variance $\sigma_{\epsilon}^{2}$ of the Gaussian noise control the result of $M$, while the mean $\mu_{\epsilon}$ has no influence.
 When $\sigma_{\epsilon}$ approaching 0, we have:

 To determine if Gaussian noise can be positive noise, we need to determine whether the entropy change is large or smaller than 0.

 From the above equations, the sign of the entropy change is determined by the statistical properties of the embeddings and labels.
-Since ${\epsilon }^{2}\ge 0$, $\lambda \ge 0$ and $\sum_{i=1}^{k}\frac{1}{\sigma^{2}_{Z_{i} }} \ge 0$, we need to have a deep dive into the residual part, i.e.,
+Since ${\epsilon }^{2}\ge 0$ and $\lambda \ge 0$, we need to have a deep dive into the residual part, i.e.,

 where $\rho_{Z_{i}Y_{i}}$ is the correlation coefficient, and $\rho^{2}_{Z_{i}Y_{i}} \in [0,1]$.
-Eq. \ref{GNresidualpart} is greater than 0, As a result, the sign of the entropy change in the Gaussian noise case is negative.
+Eq. \ref{GNresidualpart} is greater than 0, As a result, the sign of the entropy change in the Gaussian noise case is less than zero.
 We can conclude that Gaussian noise added to the latent space is harmful to the task.